SEA-group/Primitives-digger/README.md

 # Primitives-Digger

-Dig a hole in a primitives file
+Dig a hole in a *.primitives* file...

+...and give the hole a name